I:01:06 Use of Campus Property and Facilities Scheduling

 F. Limited frequency for Non-sponsored/Non-affiliated users: Non-sponsored/Non-affiliated users can reserve space up to four (4) times per semester.
 Each reservation shall not last more than one (1) day.

 G. Access pursuant to T Code Ann. § 8-50-1001: Access to and use of facilities consistent with the requirements of Tenn.
 Code Ann. § 8-50-1001 is permitted.
 Meetings or gatherings conducted pursuant to this section are subject to the application procedure set forth in this policy for the sole purpose of ensuring that administrative, educational, and/or workplace functions are not interrupted.

 H. Identification: All persons on the campus of MTSU shall provide adequate identification to appropriate officials and security personnel of MTSU upon request.
 Personnel and students of MTSU who refuse to provide such identification may be subject to disciplinary action.
 Other persons who refuse to provide such identification shall be requested to leave the campus, and if they refuse, may be subject to lawful removal and prosecution.

-V. APPLICATION & PERMITTING PROCESS
+V. APPLICATION AND PERMITTING PROCESS

 A. Where to Make Request: Individuals and/or entities seeking to access/use MTSU property facilities shall complete an application.
 Applications may be obtained from and all completed applications shall be submitted to:

 The Event Coordination Department will route the application to the appropriate Responsible Office for the requested venue.
-A list of the Responsible Offices for all available MTSU property and/or facilities is provided in Appendix A.
+A list of the Responsible Offices for all available MTSU properties and/or facilities is provided in Appendix A.